maier-ku/DesktopPet/README.md

 # Desktop Pet Mai

-> This project is a small gift for my boyfriend.
+This project is a small gift for my boyfriend.

-> The pet is implemented using python and PYQT5.
+The pet is implemented using python and PYQT5.
 Download the zip file, decompression the file in your device and then double click the Pet.exe: a lovely desktop pet will come out :)

-> I will keep optimising it and add functions.
+I will keep optimising it and add functions.

-### Functions
+### Features

 - Walk around and climb the frame of screen.
 - Drag and drop down.